esphome/esphome-docs/guides/faq.rst

     to have the online/offline stat (see below)

     mDNS might not work if your Home Assistant server and your ESPHome nodes are on different subnets.
-    If your router supports Avahi, you are able to get mDNS working over different subnets.
+    If your router supports Avahi (or you use OpenWrt or pfSense), you are able to get mDNS working over different subnets.

     Just follow the next steps:

-    1. Enable Avahi on both subnets.
+    1. Enable Avahi on both subnets (install Avahi modules on OpenWrt or pfSense).
     2. Enable UDP traffic from ESPHome node's subnet to 224.0.0.251/32 on port 5353.

     Alternatively, you can make esphome use ICMP pings to check the status of the device